Revolution Dub: Legacy

-In the late 1970s, soul singer Stevie Wonder was shown Revolution Dub by his British manager, Keith Harris, and Wonder was greatly impressed by Perry's sonic experimentation and scratching styles.
+In the late 1970s, soul singer Stevie Wonder was shown Revolution Dub by his British manager, Keith Harris, and was greatly impressed by Perry's sonic experimentation and scratching styles.
 The album became one of the singer's favourite reggae albums, and he combined its influence with that of Bob Marley into his reggae-styled 1980 hit "Master Blaster (Jammin')".
-Holger Czukay of Can, who tape recorded excerpts of shortwave radio for vocals in his own music, recognised Perry as his first "brother in music" for his innovative use of television snippets on Revolution Dub and cited the album as one which "changed his life".
+German musician Holger Czukay, who taped excerpts of shortwave radio for vocals in his own music, recognised Perry as his first "brother in music" for his radical use of television snippets on Revolution Dub and cited the album as one which "changed his life", also citing the music's extreme "emptiness" as unusual in pop music.
 According to Jon Langford of rock band the Mekons, Revolution Dub was one of three albums that members of his group and Gang of Four listened to in "constant rotation" in their shared student home in Leeds.
 Eshun describes the snare drum work on "Bush Weed" as anticipating 4Hero's "The Paranormal in 4 Forms" (1994).
+33⅓ author R. J. Wheaton cites it among several canonical dub albums whose large influence on 1990s trip hop is apparent through its lengthy basslines, cavernous space and languid tempos.